LinkageIO/Minus80/docs/index.rst

 Minus80 is two main components: a front end and a back end.
 The front end are two python objects (Accession and Cohort) that represent datasets that are stored by minus80.
+These can be used out of the box and for most users, this is sufficient.
+Accessions are objects that store experimental data.
+Accessions are collected into Cohorts, which are stored persistently.
+Read all the details :ref:`here <freezable>`.

 The back end is an abstract base class that can be extended to make other datasets :ref:`freezable`.
 It is easier to explain what minus80 does with a use case.
 After mastering how Accession and Cohort behave, see the Freezable docs to learn how to extend the storage functionality of minus80 to